MenuBase EN

 Regulars want to feel like regulars.
 The strongest move is a small ritual that only applies to people who come often:

 These cost almost nothing and they are the difference between "I come here sometimes" and "this is my café."
 The second version is who tells their friends.
+(Tying regulars rituals to specific off-peak windows like Tuesday or Wednesday afternoons is one of the seven tactics in our off-peak playbook too.)

 How to measure if any of this is working